-Bodies worn out from sitting for so long, bodies bent over computers while creating models, we couldn’t care less.
+Bodies worn out from sitting for so long, bodies bent over computers while creating models, we couldn’t care less at this point.

 Five minutes later, four men ran right back with this same man.

-A minute later, a very robust, dark complexioned woman entered speaking loudly and rapidly on the phone, not glancing once at those of us at the tables.
+A minute later, a fat, dark complexioned woman entered speaking loudly and rapidly on the phone, not glancing once at those of us at sitted.

-“Ehn call the fire services.
+“Yes, call the fire services.
 Call them” a pause.
 “Okay, call abefele.
 Just call somebody.
-Ehn… They should come down to department of computer science” she said, all in the one minute it took her to waggle through the room.
+Ehn… They should come down to the department of computer science” she said, all in the one minute it took her to waggle through the room.

 At this point, nobody could face their laptops again.
 We all looked at the back door, as though it would become transparent in the very next second and let us in on the cause of commotion.